unoplatform/uno/README.md

 # Uno Platform - The UWP Bridge for iOS, Android and WebAssembly

 [![Gitter](https://badges.gitter.im/uno-platform/Lobby.svg)](https://gitter.im/uno-platform/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 # What is the Uno Platform

 The Uno Platform is an Universal Windows Platform Bridge to allow UWP based code to run on iOS, Android, and WebAssembly.
 It provides the full definitions of the UWP Spring Creators Update (17134), and the implementation of growing number parts of the UWP API, such as **Windows.UI.Xaml**, to enable applications to run on these platforms.

-Use the UWP tooling from Windows in [Visual Studio](https://www.visualstudio.com/), such as [Xaml Edit and Continue](https://blogs.msdn.microsoft.com/visualstudio/2016/04/06/ui-development-made-easier-with-xaml-edit-continue/) and [C# Edit and Continue](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-use-edit-and-continue-csharp), build your application as much as possible on Windows, then validate that your application runs on iOS, Android and WebAssembly.
+Use the UWP tooling from Windows in [Visual Studio](https://www.visualstudio.com/), such as [XAML Edit and Continue](https://blogs.msdn.microsoft.com/visualstudio/2016/04/06/ui-development-made-easier-with-xaml-edit-continue/) and [C# Edit and Continue](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-use-edit-and-continue-csharp), build your application as much as possible on Windows, then validate that your application runs on iOS, Android and WebAssembly.

 Visit [our documentation](doc/index.md) for more details.